-Training tends to involve a ‘student’ who listens, observes and practices a new skill based on what the ‘teacher’ is demonstrating.
+Training tends to involve a 'student' who listens, observes and practices a new skill based on what the 'teacher' is demonstrating.
 Coaching is quite different.
-The coach may or may not be the expert and instead of giving ‘teaching’, the coach simply asks powerful questions with the aim of prompting impactful discussion and self-learning.
+The coach may or may not be the expert, and instead of giving 'teaching', the coach asks powerful questions to promote impactful discussion and self-learning.

-Training tends to be focused on 'external' skills that need to be learned such as how to serve customers, how to prepare a presentation or how to drive a forklift.
+Training tends to focus on 'external' skills, such as how to serve customers, prepare a presentation or drive a forklift.

-Coaching is instead focused on the 'inner' roadblocks to an employee reaching their potential.
-This could include addressing personal insecurities, problems in dealing with other people or how the employee approaches new challenges.
+Instead, coaching focuses on the 'inner' roadblocks to an employee reaching their potential.
+For example, it could include addressing personal insecurities, problems dealing with other people or how the employee approaches new challenges.

-Its shouldn't focus on operational tasks but rather on improving the mindset of employees to complete tasks.
-Often coaching is really about addressing personal 'blockages' which are stopping an employee, who is well trained in the tasks required, from performing at a consistently high level.
+It shouldn't focus on operational tasks but rather on improving the mindset of employees to complete tasks.
+Often coaching addresses personal 'blockages' that stop an employee trained in the required tasks from performing at a consistently high level.

-Training is often carried out in groups where individuals are taught and practice a new skill together.
-Coaching on the other hand, is personal in nature and therefore must always be done on a one-on-one basis.
+Training is often in groups where individuals are taught and practice a new skill together.
+Coaching, however, is personal and, therefore, must always be done one-on-one.

-Training usually has short-term goals that can be measured.
-Coaching is long term.
+Training usually has short-term goals that you can measure.
+Coaching is long-term.
 It never has a short-term impact but is better tracked over time.

 Coaching is one of the most neglected tasks in business.
-However, if done correctly and regularly, it can reap massive rewards for both employee and the company.
+However, if done correctly and regularly, it can reap massive rewards for employees and the company.

-It requires self awareness and a calm demeanor to get positive outcomes.
+It requires self-awareness and a calm demeanour to get positive outcomes.